-The focus has a volume of a few cubic millimeters.
-It generates a burst of neutrons lasting 0.1 to 0.2 μ sec, numbering up to 2.1010.
+The focus has a volume of a few cubic mm.
+It generates a burst of neutrons lasting 0.1 to 0.2 $\mu$ sec numbering up to $10^{11}$ .
 This is a very large number, and since mistakes have been made about neutrons before, the methods of detection and margin of error will be discussed.
-The yield is not measured by proton recoil in a scintillator, and is therefore not subject to confusion with γ -ray Compton electrons.
-The yield is measured by the activation of silver in a standardized moderatorcounter system.
-Such a method is not subject to intensity or pile-up errors -- the only errors being:
+The yield is not measured by proton recoil in a scintillator, and is therefore not subject to confusion with $\gamma$ ray Compton electrons.
+The yield is measured by the activation of silver in a standardized moderator-counter system.
+Such a method is not subject to intensity or pile-up errors - the only errors being:

-- (a) reflection of neutrons from the environment, and - (b) error in calibration or malfunction of the scaling equipment.
+- (1) reflection of neutrons from the environment, and - (2) error in calibration or malfunction of the scaling equipment.

-The environment errors should be small here, possibly 5 to 10%.
-The moderator-counter system was developed as a neutron detection standard many years ago in the nuclear physics department of the Laboratory and has been adopted and checked widely in laboratories throughout the world.
-However, in order to make more sure and increase accuracy, a recalibration against a standardized d-d neutron source has been made.
-We can safely dismiss the possibility that the neutron yield measurement is in gross error.
+The environment errors should be small here - possibly 5 - 10%.
+The equipment is a standard piece of apparatus, known to be in fair adjustment.

+However, in order to make more sure and increase accuracy, recalibration against a standardized DD neutron source is in progress.
+In the discussion below, we will assume pessimistically that the yield is $5 \times 10^{10}$ .

 Knowledge of the nature of the plasma focus is so far quite incomplete.
 The shape of the plasma focus is known, the electron temperature is known by differential absorber measurements on the bremsstrahlung, and it is known that the neutrons are close to isotropic.
 A Mach-Zehnder interferometer with great field magnification is being set up which should yield electron line density directly, as was used so effectively for the Scylla IV plasma.
-The Los Alamos extension of the Ashby-Jephcott He-Ne laser beam is also to be applied.
+The Los Alamos extension of the Ashby-Jephcot He-Ne laser beam is also to be applied.
 This gives a continuous record of electron density along a very narrow pencil beam.

-To produce so large a neutron rate from so small a volume by thermonuclear reaction requires a density of about 10^{19} ion/cm3 and a temperature of about 10 keV, since the duration of the neutron burst exceeds the Maxwellizing time.
+To produce so large a neutron rate from so small a volume by thermonuclear reaction, requires a density of about $10^{19}$ ion/cm, and a temperature of about 10 keV, since the duration of the neutron burst exceeds the Maxwellized.

-The obvious deduction from the experimental arrangement is that a sheath sweeps down the space between the inner and outer coaxial electrodes and contracts into a z pinch when it runs off the end.
+The obvious deduction from the experimental arrangement is that a sheath sweeps down the space between the inner and outer coaxial electrodes, and contracts into a z-pinch when it runs off the end.

-However, z pinches (Columbus I - V) were studied extensively at Los Alamos in earlier years - 1953 onwards.
-Although these devices produced neutrons, it was shown that these neutrons were anisotropic, and, in fact, must have been produced by acceleration in the strong electric fields of M = 0 (neck or pinch off) instabilities.
+However, z-pinches (Columbus I - V) were studied extensively at Los Alamos in earlier years - 1953 onwards.
+Although these devices produced neutrons, it was shown that these neutrons were anisotropic and in fact must have been produced by acceleration in the strong electric fields of M = 0 (neck or pinch off) instabilities.

-The ion temperatures in such z pinches were probably quite low.
-However, an instability explanation for a yield of 2×10^{10} neutrons from a few cubic mm of plasma is difficult for two reasons:
+The ion temperatures in such z-pinches were probably quite low.
+However, an instability explanation for a yield of 5 - 10 $\times$ 10 neutrons from a few cubic mm of plasma is difficult for two reasons:

-- (a) The current of 10-keV deuterons required to pass through a cubic mm of deuterium of density 10^{19} is 5×10^8 amperes, which far exceeds the total current flowing in the apparatus (~ 10^6 amperes). - (b) The neutrons are isotropic.
+- (1) The current of 10-keV deuterons required to pass through a cubic mm of deuterium of density $10^{19}/\text{cm}^3$ is 5 x $10^8$ amperes, which far exceeds the total current flowing in the apparatus (~ $10^6$ amperes). - (2) The neutrons are isotropic.

-Another curious inconsistency is that the calculated pinch-off time for an M = 0 instability is much less than the observed 0.2-μsec neutron emission period.
-The suspicion is that we have here, for the first time, a hot z pinch, so hot that we are getting some finite Larmor radius stabilization.
+Another curious inconsistency, is that the calculated pinch-off time for an M = 0 instability is much less than the observed 0.2 $\mu$ sec neutron emission period.
+The suspicion is that we have here, for the first time, a hot z-pinch, so hot that we are getting some finite Larmor radius stabilization.

-If this possible thermonuclear reaction becomes confirmed, which will need much further study, the nT value of 5×10^{12} becomes the largest known, exceeding the previous Scylla record of 2×10^{11} .
+If this possible thermonuclear reaction becomes confirmed, which will need much further study, the nT value of $2 \times 10^{12}$ becomes the largest known, exceeding the previous Scylla record of $2 \times 10^{11}$ .